Manaschintawar/Visual-Odometry-On-Quadcopters/README.md

    - Estimates motion and updates trajectory.
    - Visualizes results in real time.

 3. **Output**: After processing, the trajectory is saved as a txt file.

 ---
-3. **Output**: After processing, the trajectory is saved as a txt file.

----